We’re All Angry At Work. Now What?

 Ana, meanwhile, took three months of Family and Medical Leave in April, and during that time found a new remote position.
 “I feel stress-free, and I kind of felt guilty because I had left my old coworkers over there,” Ana says.
 “I feel like I want to go and save them from that place.”

 These are just three experiences among many.
-Thousands of workers have quit their jobs in the past year, due at least in part to inequalities and mistreatment in the workplace, causing a current shortage in labor.
+Thousands of workers have quit their jobs in the past year in North America, due at least in part to inequalities and mistreatment in the workplace, causing a current shortage in labor.
 It’s pretty clear: The system we’ve been working under is no longer working.

 While anger isn’t always seen as a healthy emotion, it does have the power to push people to assert themselves and create meaningful change, says Dr. Allen.
 Anger can inspire people to fight against injustice in the workplace (and outside of it).